josesowl/social_proof_section/README.md

 ### What I learned

 With this project I was able to learn how to use semantic HTML5 to layout a web page in the same way I learned how CSS works by adding properties and visual value to HTML tags.

+### How to see the page

+you should to download the project and open the index.html file in your browser.

 ## Author